Kirsti Jylhä

 Photo: Cato Lein

-During the period 2023-2025, I work mainly on three projects.
+Currently, I work mainly on four projects.
 The aims of these projects are to study:

 1) the normativization of climate emotions, and how the public engages in and perceives the normativity of climate emotions, climate affective dilemmas, and other affective disagreements (Climate emotions and affective dilemmas: A psychological and philosophical study of their normative principles and the public's perceptions);